mgoeker/table2itol/README.md

 The analogy should be obvious, hence for details on the arguments of `create_itol_files` see the help message.
-The arguments of the function are identical to the long version of the arguments of the script, subjected to the replacement of dashes by dots to yield syntatic names.
+The arguments of the function are identical to the long version of the arguments of the script, subjected to the replacement of dashes by dots to yield syntactic names.
 The sole mandatory argument of the function is `infiles`, whose value is identical to the positional arguments of the script.
 With some basic knowledge of R it is thus easy to set up customized scripts that set the arguments for your input files